After last week’s opening episodes, I still held out hope that The Bible would show improvement as it moved into better documented periods of history.

 What is much more baffling is the presence of cavalry throughout both episodes both in battle and as messengers.
 Chariots were common in Late Bronze and Iron Age I warfare, but we have no evidence of mounted cavalry in the Near East until Tukulti-Ninurta II introduced them into the Assyrian army in the early 9th century BC.
 Even then, Assyrian cavalry had no spurs or saddles (although these may have been necessary in the film for safety reasons).
 For the wars between the Israelites and Philistines in the 11th century BC, cavalry comes three centuries too early.
 Donkeys were the transport animal of choice.
 Chariots would have been the only use for horses, which were extremely expensive and hard to care for.

-In a previous article on Mary I used the term “Protestant Midrash” to describe interpretations of the Biblical text which have no explicit textual basis are not historically supported, but have entered into tradition anyways because they teach a desirable moral lesson.
+In a previous article on Mary I used the term “Protestant Midrash” to describe interpretations of the Biblical text which have no explicit textual basis and are not historically supported, but have entered into tradition anyways because they teach a desirable moral lesson.
 The Bible is full of this.

 The most obvious example is the series’ treatment of Samson.
 Much of the plot revolves around Samson’s marriage to a Philistine woman, her murder, and his subsequent relationship with Delilah.
 In the book of Judges, Samson’s father disapproves of his marriage, asking “Is there no woman among the daughters of your relatives, or among all our people, that you go to take a wife from the uncircumcised Philistines?”
 His father in law then gives his wife to a Philistine husband, and she is later murdered by a Philistine mob.